Unearthing Large Scale Domain-Specific Knowledge from Public Corpora: Collection implement details

 \subsection{Public Corpora}

 With the development of large language models, public corpora have become increasingly rich, including the Pile, RedPajama, and Common Crawl.
-To ensure the diversity of data sources for retrieval, we constructed our retrieval corpus based on Common Crawl.
 Common Crawl is an open-source web crawler project containing all publicly available web pages from 2013 to the present.
 In theory, it encompasses a significant portion of the information present on the web.
 Due to hardware cost constraints, we utilized WARC format data from the years 2016 to 2023 to build our retrieval database.
 We performed extraction, filtering, and cleaning procedures on the data obtained from Common Crawl to ensure the quality of the retrieval dataset.
 The final retrieval database comprises several billion records, occupying a total of 50TB of disk space.